epccs/Gravimetric/Manager/manager/PointToPoint.md

 ## Cmd 21 from a controller /w i2c-debug to access morning_threshold

-Send an out of range integer in two bytes to see what the morning_threshold value is.
+Send an ignored integer (0) in two bytes to see what the morning_threshold value is.

 ```
 # I am using the bootload interface